SabrinaPau/01_Getting-started/1_GitHub_SSH.md

 ## Create private and public ssh-key

 Let's start by creating a new SSH key on your machine.
-Open the Terminal and copy and paste the following command.
-It will ask you to enter several things but you can just leave it blank and click enter several times.
+Open the Terminal and run following command.
+It will ask you to enter several things but you should just *leave all prompts blank and just press **enter*** each time.

 ```
 $ ssh-keygen
 ```
+Remember - just press *enter* at each prompt!

 This will create a hidden folder called **.ssh**.
-With the next two commands we will move into the folder and print the content of the **id_rsa.pub** file in the terminal.
+With the command we will copy the contents of the **id_rsa.pub** file into your clipboard.
+The vertical line in the text below is called a pipe, on a DE keyboard it is made by pressing *option+7*

 ```
-$ cd .ssh
-$ cat id_rsa.pub
+$ cat ~/.ssh/id_rsa.pub | pbcopy
 ```

-Now copy the whole part and log in on GitHub.
+This copies key text to your clipboard.
+If you don't believe us, you can verify this by cmd+v to paste the text somewhere.

 ## Adding key to GitHub